cheatos101/slate/source/index.md

 `curl -u athlete@hexoskin.com:hexoskin https://api.hexoskin.com/api/v1/account/`

 will always return you only the authenticated user's data.
-However, if you have friends or athletes, you can see their account information with
+However, if you have friends or athletes under your account, you can see their account information with

 `curl -u athlete@hexoskin.com:hexoskin https://api.hexoskin.com/api/v1/user/`